Heal After Loss Through Trauma-Informed Grief Therapy

 And I’m here to say: this is to be expected.
 This is how the soul processes loss.
 Let’s sit with this tenderness, together, and explore how we may integrate grief with life.

 Grief is everywhere: in the headlines, in our communities, in our lives.
-Whether you’re grieving a traumatic death, a gentle passing, or one life’s millions of little losses, it’s time that we own our grief.
+Whether you’re grieving a traumatic death, a gentle passing, or one of life’s millions of little losses, it’s time that we own our grief.

 Here’s how we work together to navigate grief and loss: